renovate-bot/ghiscoding-_-native-copyfiles/README.md

 The first argument is an array of paths whose last element is assumed the destination path.
-The second argument (`opt`) being the options argument and finally the third and last argument is a callback function which is executed after after all files copied
+The second argument (`opt`) being the options argument and finally the third and last argument is a callback function which is executed after all files copied

 ```js
 {